 This step helps fully activate protein molecules inside the flour.
 The dough becomes very stretchy and can wrap around your hands like gloves.
 This is one of my ultimate tips for soft bread.

-Third is to work on the stretchy dough hardcore
+The third is to work on the stretchy dough hardcore

 Once you have the stretchy dough, spread the dough into a sheet and add the active dry yeast paste and softened butter in the middle.
 Fold the dough to wrap the yeast paste and butter inside.